National General Corporation: History

 National General Corporation was a film distribution network and the successor of 20th Century Fox's theater division with 550 theaters when spun off in 1951 and reduced in half by court order six years later.
+It was originally led by Charles Skouras.
+Gene Klein later took control of the company.

 National General entered distribution in 1966 under a three-year waiver from the consent decrees with six distribution offices.
 In 1967, the CBS television network decided to produce their own films for theatrical release through their production unit Cinema Center Films (CCF), which were released through National General.

 National General also acquired Sy Weintraub's Banner Productions in 1967 which was producing Tarzan films and the TV series.
 NGC had also entered theatrical film production under Charles Boasberg in 1967 as National General Pictures (NGP).
 The ABC television network had done the same thing with Cinerama in the formation of another instant major partnership.
 In 1969, after a request for an indefinite waiver, the consent decree waiver was extended for another three years.
 NGC gained another production partner in 1969 with the formation of First Artists Productions (FAP).

+In 1968, Grosset & Dunlap (which also owned Bantam Books and Transworld Publishers) was acquired by National General Corporation.
+The company also acquired insurer Great American.
 The company tried to acquire Warner Bros.-Seven Arts in 1969, but the deal was rejected on antitrust grounds by the Justice Department, Warner Bros. was subsequently sold to Kinney National Service, Inc. in summer 1969, and NGP was closed in 1970.
 By 1970, all the instant majors had each captured 10% of the market.

 By April 1969 National General had produced five films over two years.
-The month it received a three-year extension from a judge to pursue its role as a produced, distributor and exhibitor.
-NG's head, Irvin Levin, announced National General would make 13 films, costing $35 million in all.
+The month it received a three-year extension from a judge to pursue its role as a producer, distributor and exhibitor, NG's head, Irving Levin, announced National General would make 13 films, costing $35 million in all.
 Six of them would be made in Hollywood.
 These were: